KoujiMinamoto/Java-Fit9132-ass1/README.md

+Just a assignment in my uni
+dont copy

 Introduction
 This assignment is worth 15% of the marks for your final assessment in this unit.
 Heavy penalties will apply for late submissions.
 This is an individual assignment and must be